ArtSabintsev/Harpy/README.md

 	/* (Optional) Set the Alert Type for your app
 	 By default, the Singleton is initialized to HarpyAlertTypeOption */ [[Harpy sharedInstance] setAlertType:<alert_type>];

+	/* (OPTIONAL) If your application is not availabe in the U.S. Store, you must specify the two-letter country code for the region in which your applicaiton is available in. */

+	[[Harpy sharedInstance] setCountryCode:@"<countryCode>"];

 	// Perform check for new version of your app
 	[[Harpy sharedInstance] checkVersion];